Mismatching-Aware Unsupervised Translation Quality Estimation For Low-Resource Languages

 \subsection{Cross-lingual alignment of the pre-trained model}

+The widely used multilingual models, like M-BERT and XLMR, are just pre-trained multilingually and with no cross-lingual supervision, which means they are only pre-trained on concatenated data of multiple languages without any explicit mappings or alignments between different languages.
+This is why these models are called multilingual rather than cross-lingual, which refers to the models that can represent mappings between words in different languages.
+Nevertheless, multilingual models were shown to have surprising effectiveness for cross-lingual applications, like zero-shot cross-lingual transfer when fine-tuned on downstream tasks \citep{k-etal-2020, wu-dredze-2019-beto} or obtaining word alignments in a parallel corpora \citep{sabet2020simalign}.
+This suggests that these models are somewhat cross-lingually aligned.

-As mentioned in the previous section, the assumption behind using XLMRScore for QE is that the pre-trained cross-lingual models generate similar vector representations for tokens with the same meaning and context in different languages.
-Thus, we assume that by greedy matching of tokens, we match each token with its translation on the target side, and their similarity shows how good this translation is.
+In the context of pre-trained models, a model is ``cross-lingually aligned'' or is in ``cross-lingual alignment'' if it can generate similar vector representations for tokens with the same meaning and context in different languages.
+This capability has been discussed in \cite{kulshreshtha-etal-2020, wudredze2020} and \cite{cao2019}, while it was targeted for improvement by adding cross-lingual supervisions, and as mentioned in the previous section, it is the assumption behind using XLMRScore for QE.
+We assume that by greedy matching of tokens, i.e., matching each token with the most similar token in the other side, we match each token with its translation and their similarity shows how good this translation is.